kvignesh1420/kvignesh1420.github.io/_pages/about.md

 I'm primarily interested in the computational and statistical aspects of learning in neural networks.

 - **Learning dynamics:** Understanding the interplay between feature evolution, weight matrix spectra and generalization.
-- **Efficient training and inference:** Developing low-level (randomized) algorithms for training and inference.
+- **Efficiency:** Developing low-level (randomized) algorithms for training and inference of large scale LLMs/GNNs.